Spartificial/bike_on_mars/README.md

 ### Components of RL
 - Agent: Bike
 - Environment: Mars surface and obstacles (stones)
+- Action:
-- Action: The Bike's Handlebar position (i.e the angle at which the handlebar should be moved)
+    1. The Bike's Handlebar position (i.e the angle at which the handlebar should be moved)
+    2. The Bike's speed (i.e. Torque on the wheels)
 - Observation:
     1. Postion and Orientation of the Bike.
     2. Postion of the Target location.